Meadowbank Stadium: Commonwealth Games

 Meadowbank Stadium was built for the 1970 Commonwealth Games, at a cost of £2.8 million.
 It was opened by Prince Edward, Duke of Kent on 2 May 1970.
 The 1970 Games was one of the most successful in the history of the event.
 The 1986 Commonwealth Games were also held at Meadowbank, which became the first venue to host the Commonwealth Games twice.
 The 1986 Games suffered a financial deficit and were widely boycotted due to the support of the British Government for the apartheid regime in South Africa.

 The stadium once had its own railway station which was built for the 1986 Commonwealth Games.

+The stadium hosted its inaugural Commonwealth Youth Games in August 2000.

 Football

 Meadowbank Thistle played at the stadium from 1974.
 It was often cited as one of the worst grounds used in the Scottish Football League due to the lack of atmosphere, caused by the stadium having a capacity of 5,000 but Meadowbank typically attracting crowds of less than 1,000; most fans were located on one side of the ground, while the running track created a great distance between the fans and the pitch.
 Meadowbank Thistle announced their intention to leave the stadium and relocate to the new town of Livingston in 1995, when their lease expired.
 Their last game as Meadowbank Thistle was played in May 1995, although they continued to play at Meadowbank Stadium as Livingston until their new Almondvale Stadium was ready in November of that year.

 Edinburgh City moved into the stadium after Meadowbank left – their first fixture there as an SPFL club in July 2016 happened to be against Livingston in the Scottish League Cup – and they were joined there by Leith Athletic (from the East of Scotland League).
 Hibernian have also played some of their reserve team matches at Meadowbank.

-Edinburgh City (now renamed F.C.
-Edinburgh) moved back into Meadowbank in July 2022 after it reopened, along with the Hibernian women's team.
+Edinburgh City moved back into Meadowbank in July 2022 after it reopened, along with the Hibernian women's team.